jaymzh/chef-oss-stats/README.md

 ### Updating the report

-Simply run `./oss-stats/src/pipeline_visibility_stats.rb`
+Simply run `../oss-stats/src/pipeline_visibility_stats.rb`

-## Manual or semi-manual stats

-There are a variety of miscelanious manual statistics which are gathered manually and recorded in [Misc stats](manual_stats/misc.md).
+## Promises

+Promises are tracked in [Promises](promises).

+Add a new promise with `promises.rb -m add-promise`, or run with no arguments to get a report.